Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Credential rotation and vaulting?
 It might sound boring, but trust me, it's one of the most important things you can do to keep your non-human identities secure.

 Regularly rotating credentials is vital to minimize the risk of compromise.
 Think of it like changing the locks on your house – you wouldn't use the same key forever, right?
-The same goes for api keys, certificates, and passwords used by nhis.
+The same goes for api keys, certificates, and passwords used by NHIs.

 Frequency depends on your risk tolerance and industry standards.
 For critical systems, you might want to rotate credentials every week, or even daily.
 For less sensitive systems, monthly rotation might be sufficient.